 Inaugural Lectures 2024

-On October 15, we had the pleasure of officially welcoming our new Professors Magdalena Ortiz, Emanuel Sallinger, and Dominique Schröder to the faculty at their Inaugural Lectures.
+In October and November, we had the pleasure of officially welcoming our new Professors to the faculty at their Inaugural Lectures.

 About

-On October 15, we had the pleasure of welcoming three new Professors to our faculty: Magdalena Ortiz, Emanuel Sallinger, and Dominique Schröder.
-After a welcome address by TU Wien Rector Jens Schneider and an introduction by our Dean Gerti Kappel, each of our new Professors presented what’s at the heart of their research and work.
-All three lectures illustrated the diversity of research areas and foci in the field of computer science, with topics ranging from Knowledge Representation and Reasoning (KRR), over Scalability in computer science and Neurosymbolic AI to Privacy Enhancing Technologies.
-In the first lecture, Magdalena Ortiz explored one of the most ambitious and exciting ideas that have driven Artificial Intelligence (AI) since its early days: The explicit representation of human knowledge and the drawing of inferences from it by means of automated reasoning.
+In the first lecture on October 15, Magdalena Ortiz explored one of the most ambitious and exciting ideas that have driven Artificial Intelligence (AI) since its early days: The explicit representation of human knowledge and the drawing of inferences from it by means of automated reasoning.
 Her lecture highlighted that despite recent progress, knowledge-based rational inference remains very hard to reproduce in machines and the challenges to achieving transparent and accurate AI systems that can be trusted even in unforeseen circumstances and that can be explained in human-understandable terms.

-The third lecture of this evening was held by Dominique Schröder, whose research focus lies on privacy-enhancing technologies.
+The last lecture on October 15 was held by Dominique Schröder, whose research focus lies on privacy-enhancing technologies.
 The lecture was centered around the rapid growth of data collection and advances in AI that make data processing more efficient.
 Privacy, in this context, is often seen as problematic, on belief being that “I have nothing to hide,” which leads people to dismiss privacy concerns.
 Another misconception that Dominique Schröder brought up is that privacy hinders technological progress, as an obstacle to innovation in areas such as AI.
 In this lecture, he addressed both misconceptions and showed how technologies like encrypted communications and differential privacy in data analysis enable innovation without violating individual privacy.

 Lectures